shiyu-wangbyte/panx2-simulation/README.md

 ### step 2: prepare the protein structure with schrodinger, including predicting the number of protons on specific atoms and energy-minimizing the whole structure.

-Load 3_merge.pdb to schrodinger software and prepared it with Protein preparation wizard.
+Load 3_merge.pdb into schrodinger software and prepare it with Protein preparation wizard.
 After preparation, the file 4_merge_prepared.pdb was generated.

 ### step 3: upload the coordinate file to CHARMM-GUI and generate the input files of simulations.